GeoNode/documentation/intermediate/backup/index.rst

         python manage.py restore --force / -f

-Which will instruct the management command to not ask for confirmation from the user.
-It enables bascially a non-interactive mode.
+Which enables a non-interactive mode, meaning the user will not be asked for an explicit confirmation.

 Backup
 ------